-Northumberland is a large county with a heritage coastline, a National Park and countryside plus lots of history.
-To help you get the most of the area during a week’s stay, we have put together suggestions for 7 days out.
-You can also find more photos and information on our To Do and Out and About pages.
+Northumberland is a large award-winning county with a heritage coastline (area of outstanding natural beauty), the UNESCO World Heritage Site Hadrian’s Wall and a stunning National Park.
+There is a lot to do and see for everyone, so to help you get the most of the area during a week’s stay, we have put together suggestions for 7 days out.

 1. Seahouses and Farne Islands